NL-Cristi/NL-Cristi.github.io/src/content/blog/how-to-procdump.md

 ---
-author: Cristian Negulesc
+author: Cristian Negulescu
-datetime: 2022-12-04T15:22:00Z
+pubDatetime: 2022-12-04T09:30:41.816Z
+modDatetime: 2024-01-04T09:30:41.816Z
 title: How to procdump
-slug: how-to-procdump
+slug: "how-to-procdump"
-featured: false
+featured: true
 draft: false
+ogImage: ../../assets/images/AstroPaper-v4.png
 tags:
+  - dumps
+  - windbg
-  - tracing
+  - procdump
-ogImage: ""
-description:
-  Some rules & recommendations for creating or adding new posts using AstroPaper theme.
+description: "Some rules & recommendations for creating or adding new posts using AstroPaper theme."
 ---
 Use this for an easy way of when/how to use procdump

 Please replace ***999*** from the lower table with the PID of your process.
 To get the pid you can use the Details View of the TaskManager or powershel/cm.